 CBS-MEA is unique from other Arctic ecosystem research programs in that it includes a specialized vessel, tools, and techniques to assess the role and populations of Arctic marine fishes in the offshore marine ecosystem, particularly important fish species like Arctic cod, Greenland Halibut and Capelin.

 The research ship F/V Frosti is designed specifically for scientific sampling of fish, towing fishing nets, as well as supporting habitats and food-web components, all crucial elements for the CBS-MEA.

 Fact: since 2012, CBS-MEA has verified 16 new marine fish species (12 pending expert taxonomic identification) that were previously not known to exist in the Canadian Beaufort Sea.

-At each sampling site, a water sampler (Rosette) equipped with multiple oceanographic instruments is used to sample physical, chemical, and biological properties from the top to the bottom of the water column.
+At each station, a water sampler (Rosette) equipped with multiple oceanographic instruments is used to sample physical, chemical and biological properties from the top to the bottom of the water column.
 Next, using a combination of bongo nets and a vertical multi-depth plankton sampler, zooplankton is sampled to determine which species (and how many) occupy the water column habitat.
-Seafloor sediments are also sampled using a box-core to characterize bottom habitats and to examine the types of animals that live under the surface of the seafloor.
-Finally, a 3m beam trawl and larger Atlantic Western IIA bottom-tending otter trawl are deployed to sample the fish and invertebrate communities that live on the seafloor.
-A hull-mounted hydroacoustic system is used, sending sound waves to the seafloor to assess distributions and amounts of fish and plankton species in the water in real time.
+Seafloor sediments are then sampled using a box-corer to characterize bottom habitats and to examine the types of animals that live under the surface of the seafloor.
+Finally, a 3m beam trawl and larger Atlantic Western IIA bottom tending otter trawl are deployed to sample the fish and invertebrate communities that live on the seafloor.
+A hull-mounted hydroacoustic system is used while sailing to assess distributions and amounts of fish and plankton species in the water.

 - Andrew Majewski - Fisheries and Oceans Canada